aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/querytable/_index.md

 ### getResultRange() {#getResultRange--}

+<b>@deprecated.</b> Please use the 'resultRange' property instead.
 Gets the range of the result.

 ```javascript
 getResultRange() : Range;